ekmagiccat/PierreBakery.Solution/README.md

 ```

 4. Check the .gitignore file to ensure that `appsettings.json` is listed and remains hidden.
+5. Navigate to the production directory "Bakery", run `dotnet ef database update` to instantiate the database in My SQL.
-5. Within the production directory "Bakery", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
+6. Within the production directory "Bakery", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
-6. Open the browser to _https://localhost:5001_.
+7. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/lessons/redirecting-to-https-and-issuing-a-security-certificate).

 ## Known Bugs